bashbang/cloudops/vault-openshift-bcgov/microservice/README.md

         # This is an important one to consider in your design!!
         # If you only need the secrets at init time, set this to False
         # It's set true here to illustrate the inclusion of a vault sidecar
-        # Generally flase is the recommended value/method.
+        # Generally false is the recommended value/method.
         # NOTE: Job and CronJob types have issues with sidecars. (https://medium.com/finnovate-io/how-to-prevent-kubernetes-cron-jobs-with-sidecar-containers-from-getting-stuck-912c0f1497a3)
         # For this reason, if using one of these types set this to false
         vault.hashicorp.com/agent-pre-populate-only: 'true'